-Being an endovascular specialist who specializes in this specific procedure for over 15 years, Dr Rami is a leader in treating fibroids in women.
-He first started doing UFE in 2001 during residency training at the Medical College of Ohio and subsequently specializing in the procedure, amongst many other, during his fellowship at the University of Michigan in 2003.
-Over the years, Dr Rami has gone on to master the procedure and refine it according to his high standards to be safely performed in the outpatient ambulatory setting at our brand new, state of the art ambulatory surgical center, Desert Endovascular Surgical Center.
+Being an endovascular specialist who specializes in this specific procedure for over 15 years, Dr. Rami is a leader in treating fibroids in women.
+He first started doing UFE in 2001 during residency training at the Medical College of Ohio and subsequently specializing in the procedure, amongst many others, during his fellowship at the University of Michigan in 2003.
+Over the years, Dr. Rami has gone on to master the procedure and refine it according to his high standards to be safely performed in the outpatient ambulatory setting at our brand new, state-of-the-art ambulatory surgical center, Desert Endovascular Surgical Center.

 Our goal at DVVI is to become the leader in Women’s Health in Arizona and the Southwest, specializing in the evaluation and treatment of uterine fibroids and chronic pelvic pain such as pelvic congestion syndrome (PCS).